Cooking Healthy Grains

 Asian countries with their rice and rural African populations with sweet potatoes and other starchy vegetables and grains are just a couple of examples.

 Carbohydrates are what fuel our bodies and keep us running smoothly, like gas in an automobile.
-Complex carbs even help protect against heart disease
+Complex carbs even help protect against heart disease.
+Grains also help control our weight by keeping us full for longer.

 The following chart of cooking techniques is from Whole Grains CouncilNote: Rinse and drain grains before cooking.
 The grains will roughly triple in volume once cooked.